DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 **Main files** - More Werewolves

-*Yes, more werewolves will be in Skyrim, so be attentive especially when traversing the area around Morthal.*
+*Yes, more werewolves will be in Skyrim, so be attentive especially when traversing the area around Morthal and Falkreath.*

 **FOMOD** - `Standalone version, RFYL Patch`.